Marioanzas/Kaggle-Housing-Pricing-Competition/README.md

 # Kaggle-Competitions
-This repository will store all the Machine Learning algorithms I have used for Kaggle competitions.
+This repository will store the Machine Learning algorithm submitted to the Housing Prices Competition for Kaggle Learn Users